Neuro-Spectral Architectures for Causal Physics-Informed Networks

 \subsection{Quantitative results}

 The 2D experiments (Burgers' and wave equations) were run with 7 different seeds each, while the 1D sine-Gordon experiment was run with 3 different seeds.
 The relative $L_1$ and $L_2$ metrics and training times (in seconds) presented in the paper are an average over all random seeds.
-In Tables \ref{tab:2d-wave}, \ref{tab:1d-sine-gordon}, and \ref{tab:2d-burgers}, we list the mean and standard deviation of these values for the three main experiments reported in the paper, namely, that of 2D wave equation in Section 3.1, 1D sine-Gordon equation in Section 3.2, and 2D Burgers' equation in Section 3.3, respectively.
+In Tables \ref{tab:2d-wave}, \ref{tab:marmousi-wave}, \ref{tab:3d-wave}, \ref{tab:1d-sine-gordon}, and \ref{tab:2d-burgers}, we list the mean and standard deviation of these values for the main experiments reported in the paper.